dohalloran/BiologyOpen-BLAST/README.md

   `filter_blast_and_map_drugbank.py`.

 * `filter_blast_and_map_drugbank.py`
-  Filters BLAST results at a chosen e-value threshold and maps the passing sequences back to DrugBank IDs.
+  Uses BLAST results (plus the target FASTA and the majority-vote DrugBank→UniProt mapping) to: identify UniProt targets with at least one BLAST hit at the chosen e-value cutoff;
+  collect all DrugBank_IDs whose targets are in that set;
+  write a deduplicated list of DrugBank_IDs and a DrugBank_ID → UniProt_IDs mapping table.

 Generated intermediate and final files are described in the sections below.